Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Read more or register

 Our knees take a big beating every day.
-If you are experiencing chronic knee pain, Baylor Plano offers knee cartilage transplants, a new treatment option for deteriorating knee cartilage that may prevent the need for a full knee replacement in the future.
+If you are experiencing chronic knee pain, Baylor Scott & White - Plano offers knee cartilage transplants, a new treatment option for deteriorating knee cartilage that may prevent the need for a full knee replacement in the future.
 This new type of transplant is getting people back to their workouts faster.

 How does the procedure work?
 Cartilage is harvested from a healthy joint in the patient’s body and transplanted to the area of deteriorating cartilage.